AnuragGowda/QuizBot/README.md

 # QuizBot
  **WIP**
-A bot that helps people practice Quizbowl
+A discord bot that helps people practice Quizbowl